jeffvance/openshift-ceph-ex/ose_mysql_ceph_pvc/README.md

   * a new deployment configuration named "mysql-55-centos7"
   * a new imageStream named "mysql-55-centos7"
   * an emptyDir volume named ""
-  * the target mysql pod named "xxx".
+  * the target mysql pod named "mysql-55-centos7-1-<random-letters-here>".

 ### Environment:
 If the steps to install the environment, ceph, ose and mysql have not already been completed, then follow the instuctions linked-to directly below: